-The late assignment contract will be issued when it is the first occurrence of an assignment being submitted late during the semester.
-Student Name: Date: Identify the Late Assignment: Reason for the late assignment: (to be completed by the student) In the event another assignment is submitted late within the same semester, it will result in a learning contract.
-Student may not accumulate more than two (2) in a 16-week course.
-This cannot be used if an extension has already been granted.
-Designated Instructor Signature: Student Signature: See the Nursing Student Handbook policy for "Clinical Policies" for details regarding clinical plans for success.
+• The late assignment contract will be issued when it is the first occurrence of an assignment being submitted late during the semester.

+Student Name: Date:

+Identify the Late Assignment:

+Reason for the late assignment: (to be completed by the stu ident)

+• \$ In the event another assignment is submitted late w contract.
+Student may not accumulate more than two (2) in a This cannot be used if an extension has already bee 16-week course. a learning

+Designa ted Instructor Signature:

+Student Signature:

+Date:

+See the Nursing Student Handbook policy for "Clinical Policies" for details regarding clinical plans for success.

 Students are encouraged to make an appointment with their advisor and/or the nursing-designated counselor to discuss issues that may be affecting their full student potential.

-May 2020, May 2021, May 2022 Reviewed/Revised: May 2017, May 2023
+Reviewed: May 2015, May 2016, May 2018, May 2019, May 2020, May 2021, May 2022 Reviewed/Revised: May 2017, May 2023